Alex Perry in E (Section 37 Direction) [2025] EWCA Civ 470

 Involving a family split between London and Rome, and cross-jurisdictional disputes over where the case should be heard and where the children should live in the meantime.

-Although Alex has a good track record of resolving clients’ cases at this stage, he does not shy away from a fight if needed and his wealth of cross-examination experience from across the range of his expertise means that clients can be sure their case at final hearing is pressed in the strongest terms.
+Alex has a very good track record of resolving clients’ cases at this stage, but he does not shy away from a fight if needed and his wealth of cross-examination experience from across the range of his expertise means that clients can be sure their case at final hearing is pressed in the strongest terms.

 Involving multiple foreign assets and businesses, as well as sustained failure to comply with orders for disclosure